After COVID-19, no internet means no school for Bangladesh's rural children | DW | 22.10.2020

 Dwindling finances

-In a recent study, Bangladesh Rural Advancement Committee (BRAC), a non-government organization, found that 54% of Bangladesh’s rural households lacked internet facilities while 59% lacked access to smartphones.
+In a recent study, Bangladesh Rural Advancement Committee (BRAC), a non-governmental organization, found that 54% of Bangladesh’s rural households lacked internet facilities while 59% did not have access to smartphones.

 According to Chittagong university's Sahid Ullah, the government will have to assess factors like access to technology, literacy and capability of the students before designing an online communication strategy.